sroecker/LLM_AppDev-HandsOn/workshop/Darmstadt_v1.md

 By now you should be familiar with commercial offerings like ChatGPT, Bing, Bard or Claude.
 If not, don't worry ;)

 We're not going to cover GPT architecture today, remember it's going to be hands-on.
-If you're interested in theory we've got you covered in the "Further readings" section.
+If you're interested in theory we've got you covered in the [Further Readings](#-further-readings) section below.

 Instead let's have a look at our Linuxbot example streamlit app and go through its functionality step by step: